GREATDANELADY.COM

 In light of this information, I offer you this article to assist you in working with the large/giant breeds.
 First, I understand as a lay person you are hesitant to put much stock in an article brought to you by your client.
 On the other hand, let me give you some background to assure you my experience is worth considering.

 My name is Linda Arndt, I am a professor emeritus of a large mid-west university and owner of Blackwatch Great Dane Kennels and Blackwatch Canine Nutritional Consulting LLC.
-I have been involved in exhibiting, breeding, and training in conformation and obedience for 34 years.
-My last 20 years of involvement in dogs have been focused on the education of breeders and veterinarians, involving health issues and feeding programs, as it relates to the giant breeds.
-I work closely with the Great Dane Club of America's and their Health and Welfare Committee, to find solutions to the many problems within our breed.
+I have been involved in exhibiting, breeding, and training in conformation and obedience for 36 years.
+My last 25years of involvement in dogs have been focused on the education of breeders and veterinarians, involving health issues and feeding programs, as it relates to the giant breeds and developmental orthopedic diseases.
+Over the years I work closely with the Great Dane Club of America to help find solutions to the many problems within our breed.

 In 1989 - 1995 I conducted the National Bone Disease Survey in Great Danes, which supplied data from 5200 cases of veterinarian diagnosed DOD - Developmental Orthopedic Diseases.
 HOD, OCD and Pano where the primary focus of the survey.

 I gathered information on age, sex, diets - types and amounts, medications, vaccine protocols.
 Whereby this is not scientific research, it does give us the most extensive data on DOD problems within our breed.
 This survey also revealed antibiotic sensitivities in this breed, as well as a large number of vaccine reactions, which led to the current vaccine research being funded by the Great Dane Club of America, under the direction of Dr. Harm HoganEsch and Dr. Larry Glickman, at Purdue University.
-The research is in year 5 of a 7 year study on Vaccine Mediated Responses in Canines.
+The results of this 8 year research was published in the JAVMA in 2006.

 I mention this information to you because there is evidence, based on the national survey, that vaccine reactions, allergic reactions to certain antibiotics, and septicemia (generally from cropping), are often misdiagnosed as HOD.
 These conditions can "mimic" the same symptoms as HOD , making it very difficult to diagnose.